- Art Events

 Notification of awards and grants: December 1

-Grants are awarded once a year and for a maximum of 12 months.
+Grants are awarded twice a year and for a maximum of 12 months.
 One ninety-day, no-cost extension may be requested.
 Any unused funds at the end of the project period will be returned to the AVPA.

 Dissemination of project results is expected to be in appropriate scholarly form, such as applications for external grants, articles in journals, presentations at professional meetings, scholarly books and peer-reviewed creative work, or performance or exhibition in competitive venues.
 Results of these activities must be summarized in an annual AVPA Final Report, to be publicly available and posted on the AVPA website.
 If these activities take place in accordance with a specific course the faculty is required to provide an evaluative report with specific feedback from the students regarding the impact on their education.